-- Emergency Notification System - Email to currently enrolled students at their MCCC student email account - Email to all MCCC campus email users, including faculty, staff, administrators - Notices placed on entry/exit doors in all buildings - Public address system - · Campus television network - Local media - MCCC main web page http://www.monroeccc.edu/
+- Emergency Notification System

+- Email to currently enrolled students at their MCCC student email account

+- Email to all MCCC campus email users, including faculty, staff, administrators

+- · Notices placed on entry/exit doors in all buildings

+- · Public address system

+- Campus television network

+- Local media

+- MCCC main web page www.monroeccc.edu/

 A timely warning will include any information that would promote safety.
-Anyone with information that may justify a timely warning should contact the vice president of student and information services at 734.384.4224 or contact the switchboard by dialing "0" from a campus phone or by dialing 734.457.6007.
+Anyone with information that may justify a timely warning should contact the vice president of administration at 734.384.4224 or contact the switchboard by dialing "0" from a campus phone or by dialing 734.457.6007.
 Every attempt will be made to distribute the alert within 48 hours of the filed report or incident.

-For more information about Timely Notifications, please visit the Security/Safety are of the MCCC website.
+For more information about Timely Notifications, please visit the Safety Services are of the MCCC website.